Engee documentation

 Details

-A contraction of the elements of a linear antenna array, given as a complex scalar, a complex vector of rows 1 by N or a complex vector of columns N by 1.
-N represents the number of antenna array elements.
-Cones, also known as weighting factors, are applied to each antenna element of a linear antenna array and change the amplitude and phase of the received data.
+The narrowing of the elements of a linear antenna array, defined as a complex scalar, a complex vector of rows 1 by N, or a complex vector of columns N by 1.
+N is the number of elements of the antenna array.
+Cones, also known as weighting coefficients, are applied to each antenna element of a linear antenna array and change the amplitude and phase of the received data.

-• If Taper is a scalar, the same taper value is applied to all elements.
+• If Taper is a scalar, the same cone value is applied to all elements.

-• If Taper is a vector, each taper value is applied to the corresponding antenna element.
+• If Taper is a vector, then each cone value is applied to the corresponding antenna element.

 Data types: Float64

-freq - operating frequency of the antenna element
+freq — the operating frequency of the antenna element

 Details

-The operating frequency of the antenna element given as a positive real vector 1 on L lines.
+The operating frequency of the antenna element, set as a positive real vector of 1 per L lines.

 The units of measurement are Hz.